prog-proj-novaims/paved-roads-routes/README.md

 # Objective
-The primary objective of the " paved-roads-routes-main" project is to facilitate efficient transportation logistics for farmers by generating optimized routes from farm locations to the nearest main roads.
-By leveraging data from the OpenStreetMap (OSM) database, the project aims to provide farmers with accurate and reliable routing information, ultimately enhancing productivity and reducing transportation costs in Bavaria region, Germany.
+The primary objective of the " paved-roads-routes-main" project is to facilitate efficient transportation logistics by generating optimized routes to the nearest main roads.
+By leveraging data from the OpenStreetMap (OSM) database, the project aims to provide accurate and reliable routing information, ultimately enhancing productivity and reducing transportation costs in Bavaria region, Germany.

 # Data Methodology